pschool-in/curriculum/content/science/animals.md

 A Food web is an interconnection of multiple food chains.
 Transfer of energy between organisms of different energy sources occurs through food web.

+Chapter - Tamil g4 (Term 3): Life of Animals

+# Life of Animals

+## Reading
+Each animal has some unique behaviour.
+Animal behaviour includes the activities of an animal and its interaction with other organisms.

+### Group Behaviour in Animals
+Animals gain a lot of benefits from spending time together with other members of the same species.
+This is called group behaviour.
+Honey bees live together in a group and follow a hierarchy.
+Bees have one queen bee in every hive.
+There are a few male bees called drones.
+There are hundreds of female bees, which are the worker bees.

+In birds, Some birds permanently live in groups while others come together only during the breeding season.
+Not all the bird species build nests.
+Some of them lay their eggs on the ground or in gap between rocks.

+Elephant group is called Herd or Parade.
+For each group there is a female head, which leads the group towards the availability of food, water and safety.

+### Adaptation in Animals
+The changes in an animal's behaviour to adjust with its habitat is called adaptation.
+There are three types of adaptations:

+Changes in the physical features of the animal are called structural adaptations.
+Changes in the functions of the animal‛s body are called physiological adaptations.
+Changes in the activities of the animal are behavioural adaptations.

+### Structure of Insects
+Insects have three main body regions.
+They are:

+The main visible parts on the head are the large compound eyes, the antennae (feelers) and the mouth parts.
+The thorax is the middle region of the body.
+Abdomen The abdomen is the last part of the insect body.